thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-17-safetykit.md

 ## two_person

 Requires a second independently run script, with a shared secret, before the initiating script proceeds.
+It's a translation of the [two-person rule](https://en.wikipedia.org/wiki/Two-person_rule) used in nuclear weapons management.
+This software version has serious design flaws, but it was a fun exercise to sketch out.

 <div class="safetykit-cast" data-title="python safetykit.py two_person" data-cast="/images/safetykit-casts/two-person.cast"></div>